 President's List honors will be calculated and awarded to students at the completion of each term (fall, spring, and summer).
-Students carrying a load of 6 or more credits during a term (fall, spring, and summer) and earning a term GPA of 4.0 will earn the distinction of being placed on the President's List.
-A letter from the President of Peirce College is sent to each student receiving this honor.
+Students who have earned 6 or more GPA credits hours during a term (fall, spring, and summer) and earned a term GPA of 4.0 will be awarded the distinction of being placed on the President's List.
+A letter from the President of Peirce College is sent to each student receiving